GOMC-WSU/MoSDeF-dihedral-fit/docs/overview/general_info.rst

 a wide range of allowable dihedral fits with different cosine term combinations, including plots for visual reference;
 from this information, the user can then select the best dihedral fit for the specific application.
 Additionally, the 1-4 interactions for the force fields can be explicitly set in the force field XML file, allowing the flexibility that some other dihedral fitters lack.
+Lastly, the dihedral fits are compared by recalculating the dihedral in **GOMC** and comparing it to the original **Gaussian** energies, ensuring a correct dihedral fit.

 MoSDeF-dihedral-fit is a part of the MoSDeF ecosystem